wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 ### Step 2: Open the project folder
 Open the project folder in your preferred coding environment.
 ### Step 3: Install required libraries
-Run the following command to install everything you need: <br>
-pip install -r requirements.txt <br>
+Run the following command to install everything you need: pip install -r requirements.txt <br>
 ### Step 4: Add the data <br>
 The processed dataset used in this project is included in compressed format as: merged_data.csv.gz <br>
 This file contains the fully merged and cleaned dataset used for modeling and analysis. <br>